yskszk63/java-language-server/README.md

 ## Usage

-VSCode will provide autocomplete and help text using:
+The language server will provide autocomplete and other features using:
 * .java files anywhere in your workspace
 * Java platform classes
 * External dependencies specified using `pom.xml`, Bazel, or [settings](#Settings)

 ## Settings

-If VSCode doesn't detect your external dependencies automatically, you can specify your external dependencies using [.vscode/settings.json](https://code.visualstudio.com/docs/getstarted/settings)
+If the language server doesn't detect your external dependencies automatically, you can specify them using [.vscode/settings.json](https://code.visualstudio.com/docs/getstarted/settings)

 ```json
 {